phoenixuser007-debug/options-viewer/conductor/tracks/enhance_ohlc_chart_20251220/plan.md

 # Track Plan: Enhance Option OHLC Chart Modal

-## Phase 1: Preparation and Environment
+## Phase 1: Preparation and Environment [checkpoint: 4241392]
 - [x] Task: Verify that `chartjs-plugin-zoom` is correctly integrated and initialized in the project. <!-- id: 616d1d3 -->
-- [~] Task: Conductor - User Manual Verification 'Phase 1: Preparation and Environment' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Preparation and Environment' (Protocol in workflow.md) <!-- id: 4241392 -->

 ## Phase 2: UI & Modal Refinement
 - [ ] Task: Update `OHLCModal` Tailwind classes to expand the modal to ~90% of screen dimensions.